 Head lice are very common.
-They are small (adult lice are the size of a sesame seed) grey-brown insects that live only on human scalps.
+They are small (adult lice are the size of a sesame seed) grey-brown insects.
 They cannot fly or jump; neither can they burrow into the scalp.
 They can affect anyone, with long or short hair, no matter how clean the hair is.